Frequently Asked Question Menu

 - Do I qualify for in-absentia status if I’m not in California?

-• Doctoral students must have advanced to candidacy, Master’s students must have completed at least three quarters.
+• Doctoral students must have advanced to candidacy, Master’s students must have completed at least three registered quarters.

 • Research or coursework must be directly related to the student’s degree program as evidenced by UC faculty approval.